-The alternative identified as preferred by the lead agencies.
+The alternative identified as preferred by the lead agency.
 For the San Francisco to San Jose Project Section, Alternative A is the Preferred Alternative.

-The Authority identified the Preferred Alternative that the agencies believe would fulfill their statutory missions and responsibilities by giving consideration to economic, environmental, technical, and other factors.
-The Authority identified the Preferred Alternative by balancing the adverse and beneficial impacts of the project on the human and natural environment.
+The Authority identified the Preferred Alternative that would fulfill its statutory missions and responsibilities by giving consideration to economic, environmental, technical, and other factors.
+The Authority identified the Preferred Alternative by balancing the adverse and beneficial impacts of the alternatives on the human and natural environment.
 Taking this holistic approach means that no single issue was decisive in identifying the Preferred Alternative in any given geographic area.
-The Authority weighed all the issues-including natural resource and community impacts, the input of the communities along the route, the views of federal and state resource agencies, and project costs-to identify what both agencies believe is the best alternative to achieve the project's Purpose and Need.
+The Authority weighed all the issues-including natural resource and community impacts, the input of the communities along the route, the views of federal and state resource agencies, and project costs-to identify what the Authority believes is the best alternative to achieve the project's Purpose and Need.

-Table S-9 shows the individual impacts of the alternatives after mitigation based on the environmental analysis in the Draft EIR/EIS.
+Table S-10 shows the individual impacts of the alternatives after mitigation based on the environmental analysis in the Final EIR/EIS.
 The best-performing alternative is highlighted in bold and denoted with an asterisk ().
 This table provides information on the environmental topics where the project alternatives differ substantively; it does not focus on resource topics where the potential impacts of the project alternatives are similar.